yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

  To add a new theme:
   * create a subdirectory named after your theme.
   * Copy all CSS files from an existing theme into your new directory.
 Then, start modifying the CSS files.
 That is all there is to it .

+ Or, just delete the default css file and get WHITE Russian: would be nice with a choice for no css theme ...
 == Security- last again ==
  Don't forget the config file that determines what pages require a password.
 It's actually determined by the busybox httpd that comes standard, but it's relevant to webif users.